Hanro50/MSMC/README.md

 A bare bones login library for Minecraft based projects to authenticate individuals with a Microsoft account.

 # Support
-Atm you can get support via Discord (link below).
+At the momement you can get support via Discord (link below).
 <p>
    <a href="https://discord.gg/3hM8H7nQMA">
    <img src="https://img.shields.io/discord/861839919655944213?logo=discord"